raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

-However, in the typical case a server will not know in advance whether a client supports DSO, so in general, unless it is known in advance by other means that a client does support DSO, a server MUST NOT initiate DSO request messages or DSO unacknowledged messages until a DSO Session has been mutually established by at least one successful DSO request/response exchange initiated by the client, as described below.
+However, in the typical case a server will not know in advance whether a client supports DSO, so in general, unless it is known in advance by other means that a client does support DSO, a server MUST NOT initiate DSO request messages or DSO unidirectional messages until a DSO Session has been mutually established by at least one successful DSO request/response exchange initiated by the client, as described below.
 This is referred to as explicit session establishment.

-Until a DSO session has been implicitly or explicitly established, a client MUST NOT initiate DSO unacknowledged messages.
+Until a DSO session has been implicitly or explicitly established, a client MUST NOT initiate DSO unidirectional messages.

 A DSO Session is established over a connection by the client sending a DSO request message, such as a DSO Keepalive request message ({{keepalive}}),